TZstatsADS/Fall2020-Project3-group2/README.md

 + Project Results: The following table is our model results.
 <img src="figs/Results.png" width="1000"/>
+ + While SVM model achieve the highest accuracy and AUC score in the testing data, we still choose the XGboost with smote as our best model

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contribute to this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.
 + Tianle Zhu: